 Like you, Denise, I really dislike the thought that Imrahil is going to have to suffer from unrequited love for very long.
 Sure, he was an arrogant, privileged young man during the time of Kinstrife or Ultimatums, but he subsequently put himself second to his children, always cared for Andrahar, even when doing so made things much more difficult for him.
 So when I plead for mercy for Imrahil, it's not because I want a particular outcome (e.g. for him to not end up with Hethlin) but because, like you said, angst makes for good reading (for a short while anyway) but Imrahil deserves better.
 And so too does Elrohir.
 Even though Lord E. can be a total nuisance at times, I think he's a really good apple, faced with some extraordinarily difficult choices, and his self-doubts are so touching.

 Now, a bit of angst for Lorend wouldn't go amiss!
 And the (very mild) tortures Imrahil suffers during his rather brief and not-too-quelling wait while proving himself to Nimrien are totally deserved.
 As I think I might have commented in my review of the last chapter of Ultimatums, I get the sense that Isabeau enjoys thwarting Imrahil's romantic inclinations.
 In Ultimatums, I find that thoroughly enjoyable, because at that stage in his life our boy needed to be taken down a few pegs!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight eight three four as a four place number.
+In the field marked validation number, enter one three zero four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved